 \subsection{Positioning the dodecahedron}

 As in \refdef{Dodecahedron}, let $\calT_D \subset \II \isom \RR^3$ be the tiling of the unit sphere $S^2_\II$ by twelve spherical pentagons.
-See \reffig{DodecaPosition} for a picture of its one-skeleton.
+See \reffig{DodecaPosition} for a picture of the edges.
 We rotate $\calT_D$ to have one vertex at the point $v = \frac{1}{\sqrt{3}}(i + j + k)$.
-With this choice of $v$, the vertex rotation about $v$ permutes the coordinate planes.
-Pick $f \in \calT_D$ to be one of the three face centers closest to $v$.
+This done, the vertex rotation about $v$ permutes the coordinate planes.
+Pick $f \in \calT_D$ to be one of the three face centres closest to $v$.
 We wish to rotate $\calT_D$, about the line through $0$ and $v$, to bring $f$ into the $ij$--plane.
 To show that this is possible, and to find the resulting coordinates of $f$, suppose $f = xi + yj$, where $x^2 + y^2 = 1$.
 We now compute.

 From \refcor{Edge} deduce that $x + y = \cot \pi/5$.
 Solving the resulting quadratic in $x$, and applying \refeqn{Trig1}, yields

 We choose the solution where $x > y$.
 The resulting position of $\calT_D$ is shown in \reffig{DodecaPosition}